 Ace the Interview

-- Practice, Practice, Practice.
-Practice answering sample interview questions out loud with others--our office offers mock interview appointments with Career Development Specialists for just this purpose.
+- Practice answering sample interview questions out loud with others.

 - Develop a list of questions to ask the employer.
 The interview is the perfect opportunity for you to figure out if the company is a good fit for you.
 Some sample questions include: What skills so you see as most important in order to be successful in this position?
 What types of on-the-job training do you offer?
 What is the most significant challenge facing your staff now?
 See our Career Development Handbook for more examples.